kushwavez/acer-aspire-v5-591g-clover-efi/README.md

 <p align="center"><b>Acer Aspire V5-591G-XXXX</b></p>
 <p align=center>macOS Install Instructions (Clover v5130)</p>
+<p>For specs, notes, other informations see the linked Insanelymac guide</p>

 You have two folders inside this git:
 - <b>bootpack</b>: That is needed for the Installer USB and for the system EFI after a finished